Professional learning for lower primary teachers

 No login or registration is required.
 This means that you will need to complete a module in one session, because you can’t save your progress and come back to finish it later.

 The modules are aligned to the Australian Professional Standards for Teachers (Proficient career stage) and the Best Practice Framework for Online Safety Education.
-The time can be used as teacher identified or elective teacher professional learning hours.
+The time can be used as Teacher Identified or Elective teacher professional learning hours.
+Please note: these modules are not NESA or TQI accredited.
 You can print a certificate at the end of the module.

 Where do I start?